nayakchandan/msds631-finalproject/README.md

 ### Training data description

-![Class Imbalance](classimb.png)

-### Preprocessing steps

 The train dataset has ~36,000 labelled instances.
 The dataset contains an anchor word along with a domain specific context id.
 The goal is to find a relevance score of a target word.
 To augment the training data, we added the text description of the context ids to the training dataset.
+The attached notebook details the EDA steps and the presentation contains more details on the training dataset.

+![Class Imbalance](classimb.png)

+### Preprocessing steps

 Initially we were working with RNN based sequence models.
 Therefore, we performed lemmatization with SpaCy and used Pytorch's dataset class to generate training batches.